AlexandriaDAO/core/src/perpetua/perpetua.md

 - Really, next thing is to just play around a LOT with the new system and get out the kinks.
 - Reduce buttons even further (clicking on the NFT brings up the info, and the button is just a bookmark (no follow owner or anything else, just bookmarking!!!))
+- Making a placeholder shelf does not work.

 - The add to shelves option doesn't open if it's already owned by a user, which is foolish, because an owner should be able to add it to any shelf. (it gives you a toast of "You already liked this item" or "You already own this NFT", and so it's a hiccup in the user flow).
 It should be if you own an NFT or an SBT, you should be able to add it to as many shelves as you like.